-Provide details of corrective action taken or underway on any issues related to anticompetitive conduct by the entity, based on adverse orders from regulatory authorities.
+2. Provide details of corrective action taken or underway on any issues related to anticompetitive conduct by the entity, based on adverse orders from regulatory authorities.

-Name of authority

-Brief of the case

-Corrective action taken

-1. Details of public policy positions advocated by the entity:

-S. No Public policy advocated Method resorted Whether information Frequency of Review by Board (Annually/ Half yearly/ Quarterly advocacy domain?
-(Yes/No) Others - please specify) Web Link, if available
+Name of authority rity Brief of the case Corrective action taken NIL Leade rship Indicators 1.
+Deta ails of public polic cy positions advo ocated by the entity: S. No Public policy advocated Method resorte for such advocacy d Whether information available in public domain?
+(Yes/No) (Annually/ F of Review by Board łalf yearly/ Quarterly - please specify) Web Link, if available